-2. NATURE OF OPERATIONS AND GOING CONCERN (Continued)
+NATURE OF OPERATIONS AND GOING CONCERN (Continued)

-As shown in the accompanying financial statements, the Company has incurred a net loss of \$9,977,255 since inception, and has had minimal sales.
+As shown in the accompanying financial statements, the Company has incurred a net loss of \$15,037,919 since inception, and has had minimal sales.
 The future of the Company is dependent upon its ability to obtain financing and upon future profitable operations from the development of its mineral claims.
-Management has plans to seek additional capital through a private placement and public offering of its common stock.
-The consolidated financial statements of onto include any adjustments relating to the recoverability and classification of recorded assets, or the amounts of and classification of liabilities that might be necessary in the event the Company cannot continue in existence.
+Management has plans to seek additional capital through a private placement or public offering of its common stock (See Note 14 (a)).
+The consolidated financial statements do not include any adjustments relating to the recoverability and classification of recorded assets, or the amounts of and classification of liabilities that might be necessary in the event the Company cannot continue in existence.